Diagram of the Historic Baptist view of the Covenants A4 downloadable file.

 Doctrinal stance [to save time figuring it out!]: This personal site is maintained along the lines implied by the following shorthand labels: Strictly Reformed, Calvinist, Baptist, Conservative, Evangelical, Amillenial, Independent, Cessationist, Creationist, plenary inspiration and literal inerrancy of scripture (as originally delivered).
 Sometimes the labels are helpful, sometimes they are misunderstood and divisive, hopefully they let everyone know what to expect, and I would hope to be able to make a Biblical case in defence of each view.
 So, seeking like-minded believers, welcome to this site!

-"Reformed Baptist" is not a denomination, but a description of an independent local church, supported by its congregation, governed by its pastor and officers under Christ, and adhering to the Scriptures and a Reformed statement of faith (as a summary of major doctrinal distinctives, never as a replacement for scripture).
+So why am I "seeking Reformed Baptists?
+Unlike many church labels, "Reformed Baptist" is not a denomination, but rather a description of an independent local church, supported by its congregation, governed by its pastor and officers under Christ, and adhering to the Scriptures and a Reformed statement of faith (as a summary of major doctrinal distinctives, never as a replacement for scripture).
 The pastor is the undershepherd of the church under the Lord Jesus Christ and is accountable to the Lord, the church officers and the congregation for his discharge of his calling.
 A local church will be self-contained under God -His provision supplying all their needs for resources and gifts.

 A Reformed Baptist Church cannot be (without misrepresenting the name) ecumenical, charismatic, liberal, arminian or hyper-calvinist.